LuckyT89/2023-12/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Custom Notes by Tyler

+## Routing

+This app has two feature modules, calculator and facts.
+Each one has a routing module with a single path to navigate to the container component for that module.
+The only other path in this app is in the main app-routing.module.ts file which redirects the default path of '' to go to the calculator path, making the calculator module the default or landing page of the app.

+## To Do

+[ ] Move router links to header component